intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 Hopefully, you came to the same result using both methods of transposition.
 The pc set becomes (4,5,7,t), and then when you add 5 to each integer it becomes (9,t,12,15).
 All numbers greater than 11 must be reduced by mod12, so the set becomes (9,t,0,3).
 When these numbers are converted back into pitch letter names, you get (A,B-flat,C,E-flat) which is exactly a P4 above the original pc set.

-This works, of course, because the numbers in integer notation are actually representing the number of half-steps above a given pitch.
+This works, of course, because *the numbers in integer notation actually represent the number of half-steps above a given pitch*.
 When using fixed zero, each integer represents that many half-steps above C. From this, we derive the following chart, although if you have already memorized the integers for fixed-zero notation, you can always "reverse engineer" this chart using your knowledge of intervals within the C major scale.

  Pitch-class integer | Interval 1 | Interval 2 | Interval 3
  --- | --- | --- | ---